ek8terina/Gendering/README.md

     5. `RScript Gendering_run.R "<GENDERIZE_API_KEY>"`
 5. Hooray!
 This should have generated final.csv, the resulting gendering.
 See final_sample.csv.

+Note: NamSor, GenderAPI, and Genderize.io may take some time to run across many observations.
+Recommended: create a .sh file and run in a compute cluster if possible.

 ## File Details
 ### Code
 1. "GenderAPI.py","NamSor.py", and "Use_NamSor_GenderAPI.py" include python code to access the Gender API and NamSor API.
 See "requirements.txt" for Python dependencies